microsoft/react-native-windows/packages/@react-native-windows/cli/README.md

 ## `init-windows`

-`init-windows` is the CLI command provided by `@react-native-windows/cli` which is used to initialize a new React Native for Windows project inside an existing React Native project.
+The `init-windows` CLI command is used to initialize a new React Native for Windows project inside an existing React Native project.

 ### Usage
 Initializes a new RNW project from a given template.